Awenda Provincial Park is a beautiful forest area with beautiful sights to behold. The park stretches across the shores of Georgian Bay.

 1.4 Wolf Campground

-This campsite in Awenda is located on Tioga road and is easily accessible within a short driving distance without much hassle.
+This campsite in Awenda is located on Tioga Road and is easily accessible without much hassle within a short distance.

 The place is best known for its trails for biking during summer.

-The campsite is popular for leading to Lukens Lake and Harden Lakes, with a park store that rents out canoes to visitors to have fun in the lake’s shallow waters.
+The campsite is popular for leading to Lukens Lake and Harden Lakes, with a park store that rents canoes to visitors to enjoy the lake’s shallow waters.

 1.5 Georgian Bay Shoreline

-The beach is a pet-free zone with mesmerizing bike trails and vibrant camping areas with rental for personal floatation devices and a radio-free area for a more soothing experience.
+The beach is a pet-free zone with mesmerizing bike trails, vibrant camping areas with rental for personal floatation devices, and a radio-free area for a more soothing experience.

 1.6 Nipissing Bluff

-The popularly known campsite for its Nipissing Trail is known for its bike rides, camping facilities, camping areas, and ski trails during the winter season.
+The popularly known campsite for its Nipissing Trail is known for its bike rides, camping facilities, camping areas, and ski trails during winter.

-The place is notoriously known for being one of the best spots for car camping and enjoying the sunshine while travelling through the vibrant park roads.
+The place is notoriously known for being one of the best spots for car camping and enjoying the sunshine while traveling through the vibrant park roads.

 1.7 Robitaille Homestead Trail